SumiSastri/dev-blogs/docs/serverside-big-data/part3-big-data-privacy-by-design.md

 When it comes to Enterprise Data Management (EDM), data processors, or organisations that process customer data are expected to design systems that protect the privacy of their data subjects, or customers.

-The key privacy and security by design policies are:
+_The key privacy and security by design policies are_

-- Storage limitations – Personal data should be kept only for as long as it is necessary to fulfil its intended purpose and no longer.
+- *Storage limitations* – Personal data should be kept only for as long as it is necessary to fulfil its intended purpose and no longer.
 This reduces the risk of misuse or unauthorized access over time.
-- Purpose limitations – Data must be collected for specific, explicit, and legitimate purposes and not used in ways incompatible with those purposes.
+- *Purpose limitations* – Data must be collected for specific, explicit, and legitimate purposes and not used in ways incompatible with those purposes.
 This prevents function creep and misuse of personal information.
-- Lawfulness – Personal data must be processed in accordance with the law and relevant regulations.
+- *Lawfulness* – Personal data must be processed in accordance with the law and relevant regulations.
 Processing should have a valid legal basis such as consent, contract, or legal obligation.
-- Accountability – Organizations are responsible for complying with data protection principles and must be able to demonstrate compliance.
+- *Accountability* – Organizations are responsible for complying with data protection principles and must be able to demonstrate compliance.
 This includes maintaining documentation, policies, and controls.
-- Data minimisation – Only the minimum amount of personal data necessary for a specific purpose should be collected and processed.
+- *Data minimisation* – Only the minimum amount of personal data necessary for a specific purpose should be collected and processed.
 This limits exposure and reduces privacy risks.
-- Accuracy – Personal data must be accurate, complete, and kept up to date.
+- *Accuracy* – Personal data must be accurate, complete, and kept up to date.
 Inaccurate data should be corrected or deleted without delay.
-- Confidentiality – Personal data must be protected against unauthorized access, disclosure, alteration, or loss.
+- *Confidentiality* – Personal data must be protected against unauthorized access, disclosure, alteration, or loss.
 Appropriate technical and organizational security measures must be in place.
-- Informed consent – Individuals must be clearly informed about how their data will be used and must freely agree to it.
+- *Informed consent* – Individuals must be clearly informed about how their data will be used and must freely agree to it.
 Consent should be specific, explicit, and easy to withdraw.
-- Access, rectification, erasure – Individuals have the right to access their personal data, correct inaccuracies, and request deletion when data is no longer needed.
+- *Access, rectification, erasure* – Individuals have the right to access their personal data, correct inaccuracies, and request deletion when data is no longer needed.
 These rights empower users to control their information.
-- Restrict processing and portability – Individuals can request limits on how their data is processed and can obtain their data in a usable format.
+- *Restrict processing and portability* – Individuals can request limits on how their data is processed and can obtain their data in a usable format.
 This allows transfer of data between service providers.
-- Object to automated decision-making and profiling – Individuals have the right to object to decisions made solely by automated systems.
+- *Object to automated decision-making and profiling* – Individuals have the right to object to decisions made solely by automated systems.
 They can request human intervention and challenge such decisions.

 ## Legally mandated requirements, not optional ethical 'do-gooding'

 The key privacy and security by design policies listed above are primarily defined and enforced by legislation, not just ethical considerations.

+_Legal basis_
-Legal basis: Most of these principles are explicitly mandated by laws such as the UK Data Protection Act 2018 and the EU General Data Protection Regulation (GDPR) (e.g. lawfulness, data minimisation, accuracy, storage limitation, accountability, data subject rights).
+Most of these principles are explicitly mandated by laws such as the UK Data Protection Act 2018 and the EU General Data Protection Regulation (GDPR) (e.g. lawfulness, data minimisation, accuracy, storage limitation, accountability, data subject rights).
 Organizations are legally required to comply, and violations can result in penalties and fines.

+_Ethical foundation_
-Ethical foundation: While these principles have a strong ethical motivation—protecting individual autonomy, fairness, and trust—they are not optional ethical guidelines.
+While these principles have a strong ethical motivation—protecting individual autonomy, fairness, and trust—they are not optional ethical guidelines.
 Ethical considerations influenced their creation, but legislation makes them binding and enforceable in practice.

 In short, they originate from ethical values but are formalized and required by law through data protection legislation.